kdahlquist/GRNmap/README.md

 * Estimate parameters or perform a forward simulation only
   * Estimate production rates or fix them to a particular value
   * Estimate expression threholds or fix them to a particular value
+  * Automatically perform multiple successive runs for fine tuning of the optimization parameter, alpha
 * Automatically generate expression plots or not

 GRNmap can be run from source code in MATLAB.